 Member ISL Ports: Bit map of all E_Ports in the multicast tree for that multicast group.

 Static ISL Ports: Reserved.
 It should be all zeroes.

-group_ID Specify the multicast group to be displayed.
+group_ID Specify the multicast group number to be displayed.
+This operand is optional.
+If no operand is specified all multicast groups are displayed.

 To display multicast routing information: